• Skip to primary navigation

 How to serve Refried Black Beans

 So, here is my recipe for Refried Black Beans.
 There's not much frying involved, so the name is a little confusing.
 What they are is delicious and comforting.
 They go perfectly with my purple sweet potato flatbread and condiments such as olives, quick pickled red onions, guacamole, baba ganoush, hot sauce...the list goes on!
 I like to make a big batch of this to last me through the week.
-I use my pressure cooker to prepare the beans themselves in a lightning fast 28 minutes with no pre-soaking required.
+I use my Pressure Cooker/Instant Pot to prepare the beans themselves in a lightning fast 28 minutes with no pre-soaking required.
 If you haven't gotten a pressure cooker yet, I highly recommend one.
-You can see my pressure cooker recipes here and an article all about why pressure cooking is so great here.
+You can see my Pressure Cooker/Instant Pot recipes here and an article all about why pressure cooking is so great here.

 Refried Black Beans